YameiSong/PyTorch/intro_en.md

 ### Mobile

 PyTorch supports an end-to-end workflow from Python to deployment on iOS and Android.
-It extends the PyTorch API to cover common preprocessing and integration tasks needed for incorporating machine learning in mobile applications.
+The PyTorch API covers common preprocessing and integration tasks needed for incorporating machine learning in mobile applications.

 ### Tools & Libraries